surus-lat/lm-evaluation-harness-surus/README.md

 pip install -e .
 ```

+> **⚠️ Deployment Note**: This project has dependency conflicts between some optional dependencies.
+If you encounter "No solution found when resolving dependencies" errors, see our [Deployment Guide](DEPLOYMENT.md) for the proper installation method using `uv pip install -e .` instead of `uv sync`.

 We also provide a number of optional dependencies for extended functionality.
 A detailed table is available at the end of this document.

 ## Basic Usage